Tutorial: Sorting

 Cons(5, Cons(2, Cons(7, Nil)))

-Having defined the structure of lists, we can move on to define some semantic properties of lists that are of interests.
+Having defined the structure of lists, we can move on to define some semantic properties of lists that are of interest.
 For this purpose, we use recursive functions defined on lists.

 As the starting point, we define the size of a list.